 For more on what it's like to be in India at different times of the year, read these travel tips.

-12 pm - Kolkata-Style Street Food For Lunch
+12 pm: Kolkata-Style Street Food for Lunch

 For lunch, sample a "katti roll," one of Kolkata's favorite street food dishes.
-Basically, it's a piece of roti (flatbread) stuffed with egg, onions, and meat, then rolled up and fried.
+Basically, it's a piece of roti (flatbread) stuffed with egg, onions, and meat then rolled up and fried.
 It's a cheap and filling snack.
-They're sold everywhere, but your best bet is to look for a busy vendor with high turnover.
+They're sold everywhere, but your best bet is to look for a busy vendor with a high turnover.
 When in doubt, just ask your taxi driver for recommendations of where to stop before continuing on your afternoon itinerary.

 After lunch, make a six-mile journey north along the Hooghly River.
 The trip takes between half an hour and an hour, depending on traffic.